-However, during the first year of its existence, the TMO had encountered a number of challenges that hampered establishing engagement with the rest of the business and driving the execution of change programs.
+However, during the first year of its existence, the TMO had encountered a number of challenges that hampered establishing engagement with the rest of the business and driving the execution of change programmes.

 The company had to transform its transformation management and needed help to do it.
-The company asked Berkeley to lead the turnaround program and ‘reset’ the TMO.
+The company asked Berkeley to lead the turnaround programme and ‘reset’ the TMO.